What is a Domestic Partnership?

 Domestic Partnerships registered prior to February 19, 2007, are still valid and are afforded the rights and benefits of Domestic Partners.

 Registering a Domestic Partnership

 Applicants must obtain an Affidavit of Domestic Partnership.
 The Affidavit must be completed and signed by both applicants at the same time, in the presence of a notary.
-The applicants must appear together to file the Affidavit with a Local Registrar of Vital Statistics at any municipality throughout the State and pay the required fee of $28.
+The applicants must appear together to file the Affidavit with a Local Registrar of Vital Statistics at any municipality throughout the State.
 It is advisable to contact the Local Registrar’s Office in advance to ascertain if there are designated hours for accepting applications for marriage, civil union, or domestic partnership.
 Domestic Partnerships are not considered registered until the Affidavit has been filed with the Local Registrar’s Office and the Certificate of Domestic Partnership has been issued.

 Each applicant must supply valid identification documentation that establishes name, age, date of birth and proof of residency.
 This may be supplied by one or more documents issued by a government agency, such as a certified copy of a birth certificate, driver’s license, military identification, or state/county identification card.
 A registration or operator’s license for any motorized vehicle, such as motorcycles, boats, and motorhomes that are registered with the Motor Vehicle Commission will be accepted.
 A passport or county issued ID will establish identity.
 A mortgage, lease, tax records or utility bills will establish residency.

 Couples wishing to register a Domestic Partnership must be same sex or opposite sex couples who are both 62 years of age or older.
 Couples must:

 - Share a common residence in New Jersey or any other jurisdiction provided that at least one of the applicants is a member of a New Jersey State-administered retirement system